Why It’s Important

 Green Island, the McKenzie River Trust’s largest protected property, presents one of the best remaining opportunities within the Willamette Valley for preserving and restoring a dynamic and ecologically diverse river system.
 This area is a critical area for protection and restoration within the lower McKenzie Watershed.

 Our vision for Green Island is to restore a robust ecosystem comprised of a rich mosaic of historic habitat types.
 Cooperative partnerships dedicated to innovative, flexible and adaptive management carry this vision to success.
+Restoration goals also include allowing the river to move dynamically, as it would have historically.
+Anastomosing channels, the formation of new gravel bars, the sloughing off of banks, trees falling into the river – these are all natural processes we are encouraging.

 - The Oregon Watershed Enhancement Board (OWEB)